atlanticstarr1/dollarbank/README.md

 5. In the box marked **Wallet Seed**, enter the mnemonic (12 word seed) that is displayed in Ganache.
 5. Enter a password below that and click OK.
 6. If all goes well, MetaMask should display a Congratulations screen.
 Click All Done.
 7. Now we need to connect MetaMask to the blockchain created by Ganache.
-Click the menu that shows **Main Network** and select **Custom RPC**
+Click the menu that shows **Main Network** and select **Localhost 8545**
-8. In the box titled **New Network** enter `http://127.0.0.1:8545` and click **Save** The network name at the top will switch to say `http://127.0.0.1:8545`
-9. Click the top-right X to close out of Settings and return to the Accounts page.

 Each account created by Ganache is given 100 ether.
 You'll notice it's slightly less on the first account because some gas was used when the contract itself was deployed and when the tests were run.